 Universalism teaches that after death literally everyone is eventually reconciled, redeemed, and ushered into heaven.
 The theory of universalism is supported by John 12:32, Acts 3:21, Romans 5:18, Romans 11:32, 1 Corinthians 15:22-28, 2 Corinthians 5:19, Philippians 2:9-11, 1 Timothy 2:4, Titus 2:11, Hebrews 2:9, 1 John 2:2, and 2 Peter 3:9.

 Throughout sundry stretches of history, each of these theories of hell has enjoyed prominence over the other two.

-Today, of course, the theory of Eternal Damnation reigns supreme.
+In our current era it is, of course, the theory of Eternal Damnation which reigns supreme.

-To quote … well, me (from this post): Show me a Christian terrified of hell, and I’ll show you a Christian ready to pay good money for the assurance that he or she isn’t going there.
+To quote … well, me: Show me a Christian terrified of hell, and I’ll show you a Christian ready to pay good money for the assurance that he isn’t going there.

 If you are a Christian who harbors the idea that a literal hell is grossly incompatible with an all-loving and all-powerful God, please rest assured that rejecting the notion of hell is not only morally and rationally right, it is supported by Scripture.
 You can also be assured that the day is quickly dawning when more Christians than not will feel the same way.